zeetwii/RFRE/README.md

 | Space Force | Take over a CubeSat simulator and practice targeting satellite based systems | TBD |
 | Apocalypse Now | Using all of the data links and vulnerabilities discussed in class, design a presentation showing all the vulnerabilities you identified in a city assigned to you by your instructor.  | TBD |

+  ## Course Books

+  While not needed, a good intro to RF exploitation is [Inside Radio an Attack and Defense guide](https://www.amazon.com/Inside-Radio-Attack-Defense-Guide/dp/9811084467).
+Many of the projects being used or discussed in the class can be found here, making it a good refresher or reference material.